VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 - The game ends when all the questions are answered or when a team has finished building their model.

 - The prize goes to the team who answered the most questions.

-Hint: If not all your guests have seen the movie, or if you want more trivia facts, you might want to add in some of the Lego trivia facts below to the game also.
+Hint: If not all your guests have seen the movie, or if you want more trivia facts, you might want to add some of the Lego trivia facts below to the game, also.

 Other Ways to Play